-As of the date of this prospectus, the holders of approximately will be subject to the terms of the lock-up agreements described in the "Underwriting" section of this prospectus.
+As of the date of this annual report, the holders of approximately 4,515,674 ordinary shares are entitled to registration rights.
 In addition, our sale of additional ordinary shares or similar securities in order to raise capital might have a similar negative impact on the share price of our ordinary shares.
-A decline in the price of our ordinary shares might impede our ability to raise capital through the issuance of additional ordinary shares or other equity securities, and may cause you to lose part or all of your investment in our ordinary shares.
+A decline in the price of our ordinary shares might impede our ability to raise capital through the issuance of additional ordinary shares or other equity securities and may cause you to lose part or all of your investment in our ordinary shares.